-Quirky Obscure Facts About the Louvre in Paris
+Quirky Cool Facts About the Louvre Museum in Paris

 The Louvre is considered the best museum in Paris and one of the City of Light's most unmissable sites.
 It's the largest, busiest, most visited museum in the world.
 It has 35,000 works of art and is a palace itself.